sch92/prueba-tecnica/README.md

     mvn spring-boot:run

+## What is this?

+    This little program generates a new email address from your name, surname, office location and department.

 ## How to modify the final string

-    To modify the final string, you just need to implement the new code to the method getEmail() in the class User.
+    To modify the final string, you just need to implement the new code to the method getEmail() in the User class.